NelinaT/Cinema/README.md

    - the program is ordered by the time of the projections per each day

 4. The images of the seats in the hall are clickable when they can be booked and not if they are taken or broken
-5. All tickets have unique QR codes that consist detail about there projection such as name of movie, hall, time, seat etc...
+5. All tickets have unique QR codes that consist details about the projection such as name of movie, hall, time, seat etc...

 Technoligies:
   - Python + Django